USMAI-Library-Consortium/sru-queryer/readme.md

 `from sru_queryer import SRUQueryer`

 The SRUQueryer is the most important class of this library, as it handles configuring the utility as well as constructing, validating, and sending requests.

+The SRUQueryer stores all its configuration information in an SRUConfiguration object in the property sru_configuration.
+If you want your program to know the capabilites of the SRU server, it can read the properties of queryer.sru_configuration.
+For instance, you can access the available record schemas with:<br>

+`queryer.sru_configuration.available_record_schemas`<br>

+It is HIGHLY recommended not to change any of these values.

 #### INITIALIZATION OPTIONS